BITSS/ACRE/docs/02-scope.md

 Before you begin working on the three main stages of the reproduction exercise (assessment, improvement, and robustness), it is important to manage expectations (yours and those of your instructor/advisor).
 Be mindful of your time limitations when defining the scope of your reproduction activity.
 These will depend on the type of exercise chosen by your instructor/advisor, and may vary from a homework assignment (e.g., over a couple of weeks), to longer class project that that may take a month to complete or a semester-long project (for example as an undergraduate thesis).

 Table 1 shows a tentative distribution of time across three different reproduction formats.
 The scoping and assessment stages are expected to last roughly the same amount of time across all formats (lasting longer for the semester-long activities, expecting less experience with research if the reproducer is an undergraduate student).
 Differences emerge in the distribution of time for the last two main stages: Improvements and Robustness.
-For shorter exercises, we recommend staying away from any possible improvements to the raw data (or cleaning code) as this will limit how many robustness checks are possible (for example, by limiting your ability to reconstruct variables according to slightly different definitions), but it should leave plenty of time for testing different specifications at the analysis level.
+For shorter exercises, we recommend staying away from any possible improvements to the raw data (or cleaning code).
+This will limit how many robustness checks are possible (for example, by limiting your ability to reconstruct variables according to slightly different definitions), but it should leave plenty of time for testing different specifications at the analysis level.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}